love-the-jaws

 It has taken me long enough to say this - I finish reading my first book of the year.

 2023 was a difficult year.
-I am still trying to find back pieces of me.
+I am still trying to find back pieces of myself.
 It is not easy, but it helps with time.
 It is getting better now but I think it will be a long time before I can find back the balance that used to give me the strength and motivation to read.
 And I suspect, there may be a part of me, that is lost forever.
 Gone with the wind.
 I might never get it back.

 I bought this book from a secondhand bookstore in Edinburgh, Scotland last November.
 I knew this book was meant for me the moment I entered Main Point Books, located just a stone's throw from Edinburgh Books, another secondhand bookstore and a big one too.
 This book was placed on top of a low shelf, obvious to anyone walking in.
 I was surprised that no one else had taken a fancy to it as the book is in an amazingly good condition considering a secondhand.
 So, I like to think it is meant for me as I have had this book on my reading list since August 2019.